player

 3. Creating Views

-If create many relationships for many entities, the model will contain information that is not of interest to everyone.
-Therefore we create views (filters) on the model.
-We link the views to the button on the visualization so that when one clicks on the button, a specific view that is of interest to a stakeholder is shown.
+If creating many relationships for many entities, the model will contain information that is not interesting to everyone.
+Therefore, we create views (filters) on the model.
+We link the views to the button on the visualization so that a specific view of interest to a stakeholder is shown when one clicks on the button.

-Below you see an example view created.
+Below is an example view created.
 You can try that view in the live application landscape at the top of the screen.

 4. Creating a Visualization Template

-Below you see three visual items configured and placed on a canvas.
+Below are three visual items configured and placed on a canvas.
 We have clicked on one of the visual items so the configuration is shown.
 The rectangle for the domain is used to group the applications.
 You can choose whatever entity class or attribute you want for grouping.

 portfolio management visualization template